WATER FUND OPEN

 - Generated an operating profit nine months ahead of forecast

-- Made its first unit holder distribution 12 months ahead of forecast
+- Made two distributions to unitholders, the first was made 12 months ahead of forecast

-- Supported its first environmental watering event, and
+- Supported its first two environmental watering events, and

-- Supported the development of high value irrigated agriculture.
+- Supported the ongoing development of high value irrigated agriculture.

 “Water policies in most nations are failing to protect life's most vital resource.
 This fact is reflected in growing water scarcity and alarming declines in the health of aquatic ecosystems worldwide.
 More precious than oil, yet routinely wasted, water is arguably the world's most pressing resource issue”